Deathstalker (2025 film): Plot

-However, when they reach the crypt they discover Necronemnon's minions beaten them to it.
+However, when they reach the crypt they discover Necronemnon's minions have beaten them to it.
 While sneaking in disguised as dead bodies, they encounter the thief Brisbayne, who teams up with them.
 After escaping with the scroll they need, they make camp in the Moaning Woods.

 After being attacked by a stone titan and then a blade wielding mummy, Deathstalker is injured, and they are forced to stop to rest.
 Doodad is able to break the amulet's bond to Deathstalker during the night, and reads to them a prophecy from the amulet, which describes a magical sword that can defeat Necronemnon.

 While asleep, Deathstalker and Doodad are betrayed by Brisbayne and taken prisoner by the thief queen, Grendul, who intends to sell the amulet back to the prince.
 While interrogating them, Grendul accidentally awakens swamp monsters, who attack her people.
 Doodad is able to befriend the swamp monsters with music, allowing Deathstalker to escape.

 Deathstalker takes Grendul's place at the meeting with Prince Baldur and agrees to sell him the amulet.
 After Baldur double crosses him, the Dreadites attack, slaying the prince's knights.
 While fleeing, Jotak ambushes Deathstalker, his arm now replaced with a monstrous one.
 Brisbayne returns to help, but Jotak prevails, and kills both Deathstalker and the prince, taking the amulet.

 The swamp monsters heal Deathstalker, and he attacks Necronemnon's fortress to rescue his friends.
 After freeing Doodad, the two duel Necronemnon and Jotak.
 A rock fall, caused by Doodad, injures Necronemnon, but not before Brisbayne is transformed into a vessel of the demon Citor.

 At the last moment Deathstalker is able to retrieve the prophesied sword, and with it, he destroys Citor and resurrects Brisbayne, finally defeating the Dreadites.
 Afterwards, Deathstalker decides to destroy the prophesied sword, believing it too powerful to be wielded by man, but Doodad struggles to achieve this with his bad aim.